FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 grep -qxF "$line" ~/.bashrc || echo "$line" >> ~/.bashrc source $HOME/variable.sh
 $HOME/variable.sh
+if [ -f $HOME/.ssh/known_hosts ]; then
 grep -qxF "$vm_name" "$HOME/.ssh/known_hosts"  && ssh-keygen -R "$vm_name"
+fi
 ```

 #### Create Kubernetes Cluster

-We can use either managed K8s like AKS, EKS  or self-managed k8s like kubeadm etc.,
+We can use either managed K8s like AKS, EKS  or self-managed k8s like kubeadm etc., in this workshop, let's use AKS.

+We will create aks VNET and Fortiweb VNET in same resourceGroup, in reality, you can also create them in different resourceGroup.

 **create aks VNET and subnet**